johneayala/workshops/1_MongoDB/README.md

 * Use the [Chef Documentation](http://docs.chef.io) to identify and use resources that will help you model the desired state of your infrastructure.
 * [MongoDB Installation Instructions](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-red-hat/)

+# Assumptions & Instructions - added by John Ayala
+Assumptions and instructions for Chef workshops/1_MongoDB/install.rb added by John Ayala

+* Node(s)
+  * Must have internet access
+  * Do not have firewalls enabled

+* Run recipe as root user or with root authority